OffBy0x01/usbskeletonkey/README.md

 Setup
 -------------
 When making use of the Pi we expect a specifically crafted Raspberry Pi Zero in order to provide status lights (Although this is optional).
-The HAT we make use of by default is the [Blinkt kit](https://shop.pimoroni.com/products/blinkt) and we also make use of a [USB Stem kit](https://shop.pimoroni.com/products/zero-stem-usb-otg-connector) to provide a USB stick look and feel.
+The HAT we make use of by default is the [Blinkt kit][BLINKT] and we also make use of a [USB Stem kit][USBSTEM] to provide a USB stick look and feel.

 Install USB Skeleton Key by running:
 ```commandline